Top Auto Insurance Providers by State [2023]

 South Dakota, Iowa, and Wyoming have the most affordable minimum coverage.

-While minimum coverage meets your state’s minimum coverage requirements, it doesn’t provide coverage for your vehicle, so many drivers prefer full coverage auto insurance, which includes state requirements, collision and comprehensive auto insurance coverage.
+While minimum coverage meets your state’s minimum coverage requirements, it doesn’t provide coverage for your vehicle, so many drivers prefer full coverage auto insurance, which includes state requirements and collision and comprehensive auto insurance coverage.
 However, more coverage means higher rates.

 This table shows the cheapest average cost of auto insurance by state for full coverage.